Our Short and Simple Guide to African Pygmy Hedgehogs as Pets.

 If you are considering getting a hedgehog as a pet, here are some things to keep in mind:

-1) Hedgehogs are nocturnal.
-They will sleep through the day, wake in the evening to eat, play, and go about their hedgehog business until the morning when they will go back to sleep.
+1) Hedgehogs are nocturnal (or, more technically crepuscular).
+They will sleep through the day, wake in the evening to eat, play, and go about their hedgehog business, sleep some more and be active again for a while the morning, then go back to sleep.
 They need an exercise wheel, and will run on it at night, making some sound.
 They eat at night and make crunching noises as the munch their kibble.
 They also will attempt to burrow and play with whatever materials they have available.
 A pet hedgehog is going make various noises through the night.

 1.5) Do hedgehogs make noise?
-Hedgehogs don’t vocalize normally.
-If they are really upset they can vocalize, but typically the only sounds you’ll hear from them are sniffing, digging, eating, running on their wheel, and bumping things as they go about their business.
+Hedgehogs don’t vocalize normally (they can vocalize under extreme pain or stress – this is very, very bad).
+Typically the only sounds you’ll hear from them are sniffing, digging, eating, running on their wheel, and bumping things as they go about their business.
+With some hedgehogs they’ll vary their sniffing sounds based on their mood which can help understand what they’re thinking.

 2) Hedgehogs are an exotic pet with more complicated needs than a typical domesticated pet.
 They need a mature caretaker.
 While kids may enjoy playing with a hedgehog, the hedgehog will need a very responsible individual to meet their needs.
-They need their homes to be regularly cleaned, nails trimmed, food and water replenished daily, bedding cleaned daily and replaced at least weekly, heat carefully maintained, need monitoring to make sure they maintain a healthy weight and are free of mites, and need a vet that has specialized knowledge to be able to treat a hedgehog.
+They need their homes to be regularly cleaned, nails trimmed, food and water replenished daily, bedding cleaned very regularly, heat carefully maintained (esp. during cold periods), need some monitoring to make sure they maintain a healthy weight and are free of mites, and need a vet that has specialized knowledge to be able to treat a hedgehog.
 If you want a friendly pet, they require a lot of patience and regular attention to socialize them.

 2.25) It’s very important to trim your pet hedgehog’s nails.
 In their natural habitat, they naturally grind down while running, but as domesticated pets their nails will keep growing.
 Once they reach a certain length they will bother the hedgehog who will be less inclined to walk or exercise on their wheel, and eventually not run on the wheel at all.
 Clipping them can be challenging since they don’t like having their feet grabbed and easily can pull their legs up into their body if they suspect you have plans to clip.
 Some owners find their hedgehogs are more relaxed after a bath, making clipping easier, but this is not universal.